-Though the PPX Gen IV vessel class is expected to call with increased frequency on the U.S. west coast, it cannot call at the Port of Oakland without extensive restrictions, particularly in the Inner Harbor, due to the size of the turning basins.
+Though the Ultra Large Container Vessel, or PPX Gen IV, class is expected to call with increased frequency on the U.S. west coast, it cannot call at the Port of Oakland without extensive restrictions, particularly in the Inner Harbor, due to the size of the turning basins.
 PPX Gen IV vessels typically range from 1,295-1,315 feet in length; therefore, they require additional tugs, pilots, and specific schedules to operate safely.
 Additionally, large tides and resultant strong currents can cause navigation issues for larger vessels transiting to and from Oakland's harbors.

-In late 2015 and 2016, an 18,000 TEU container vessel, the CMA CGM Benjamin Franklin, called at the Port, in anticipation of PPX Gen IV vessels being deployed on Asia-West Coast routes.
-This PPX Gen IV vessel has a length overall of 1,310 feet, a breadth of 178 feet, and a design draft of 52.5 feet.
+In late 2015 and 2016, an 18,000 TEU container vessel, the CMA CGM Benjamin Franklin, called at the Port, in anticipation of Ultra Large Container Vessels being deployed on Asia-West Coast routes.
+This vessel has a length overall of 1,310 feet, a breadth of 178 feet, and a design draft of 52.5 feet.
 It was able to call at the Port's Outer and Inner Harbor, but required the following limitations: